robdmob/amstrad-cpc-cowsay/README.md

 |COWTHINK

-Identical to COWSAY but displays cow with a thought bubble instead of a speech bubble.
+Identical to COWSAY except the speech bubble is a thought bubble.

 # Examples: